raspberrypilearning/sorting-hat-lesson/README.md

 ## Students will learn

-- How to create a random group generator based on the Harry Potter sorting hat.
+- How to create a random group generator based on the Harry Potter Sorting Hat.
 - How to use functions, variables, randomisation, conditionals, and loops.

 ## Computing program of study met